THURAKAUSHA/Students.DB/README.md

 # Student-marks-
-This project demonstrates how to manage a student database using Python and SQL Server.
+This project demonstrates how to manage a student database using Python and sqlite3.